 Our science teachers meet regularly with the arts and humanities teachers to develop complementary units supporting work covered in other classes.

+Arts.
 We believe that the arts are a fundamental part of our students’ education.
+We view Arts as a "core class' and every student will take at least one arts class every day during their years at SLArts.
 Over their four years at Salt Lake Arts Academy, our students receive a foundation in the arts that will lead to greater understanding and appreciation for a lifetime.

-Grades 6, 7 and 8: Students are required to select one or two art forms to pursue with greater specialization, moving to “Level 2,” and for some advanced students, “Level 3,'” classes. .
+6th, 7th and 8th Grade: Students are required to select one or two art forms to pursue with greater specialization, moving to “Level 2,” and for some advanced students, “Level 3,'” classes.
 At this point, we encourage students to identify their artistic passion and make a commitment to expand their competency in these forms.

-Throughout the school year, students attend concerts, plays and performances within the local arts community, from Pioneer Theatre to Kingsbury Hall, Ballet West, the Utah Symphony, RDT, and Ririe Woodbury.
+Throughout the school year, students attend concerts, plays and performances within the local arts community, from Pioneer Theatre to Kingsbury Hall, Ballet West, the Utah Symphony, RDT, and Ririe-Woodbury Dance Companies.
+Our arts teachers collaborate with local arts professionals for special classroom projects and residencies.

-Emphasizes lifetime fitness and utilizes community recreation facilities such as the Liberty Wells Recreation Center, Central City Recreation Center, and Liberty Park.
+Emphasizes lifetime fitness and utilizes community recreation facilities such a, Central City Recreation Center, and Liberty Park.
 In addition to regular PE classes, our students are often found walking to the Main Public Library, to the TRAX station, or to the theaters located in downtown Salt Lake City.